-It was exactly a year ago that I started a blog mainly to provide my son some pictures of Scotland as he circumnavigated the world.
-My intention was to do about 4 blogs a month and it was restricted to the extended family.
-I have since deleted some of the early blogs but I was pleased to see that I had managed 60 blogs in a year.
-In April I opened the Blog to anyone partly because I was writing about wider issues or about activities involving others and I wanted to share the content with them.
+It was exactly a year ago that I started a blog, mainly to share news and pictures with my son as he circumnavigated the world.
+My intention was to do about 4 blogs a month, and it was restricted to the extended family.
+I have since deleted some of the early blogs, though I was pleased to see I had managed 60 in a year.
+In April, I opened the Blog to anyone, partly because I was writing about wider issues or about activities involving others, and I wanted to share the content with them.

-The content has changed, originally it was about my activities in post retirement mode but then I started blogging about politics as the election approached and then some profiles of friends and ancestors.
-In June I spent a couple of weeks trekking the GR20 and because I had kept timings and taken pictures I provided a log of the walk.
-I also started to record my hillwalking trips which until now I had recorded as word documents that lay dormant.
+The content has changed, originally it was about my activities in post-retirement mode, but then I started blogging about politics as the election approached and then some profiles of friends and ancestors.
+In June, I spent a couple of weeks trekking the GR20, Europe's best high-level mountain walk.
+I had kept timings and taken pictures and had promised to share them with otherfrom France, Austria and the Netherlands whom we had met on the GR20.
+I realised that the best way to do this was to make a blog post of the walk.
+That in turn made me realise that I could keep a record of all my hill walking trips on the blog and add photos to the log, which until now I had recorded as Word documents that lay dormant.

-In June an update of the Blogging software provided an analytic tool which allowed me to see which blogs were being visited.
-The number of hits per month has increased from 265 in June to 635 in September and there have been over 2000 hits since the analytics have been available.
-79% of the audience are in the UK with 7% in the USA, 3% in Canada, 2% in France, Italy and the Netherlands and double figures of hits from Russia, China, Slovenia, and Denmark.
+In June, an update of the Blogger software provided an analytics tool which allowed me to see which blogs were being visited.
+The number of hits per month had increased from 265 in June to 635 in September.
+There have been over 2000 hits since the analytics became available.
+79% of the audience were from the UK, with 7% in the USA, 3% in Canada, 2% in France, Italy and the Netherlands and double figures of hits from Russia, China, Slovenia, and Denmark.
+The greatest of all benefits was having easy access to my hill walking log, complete with photos, to stir the memories.

 By far the most visited has been the GR20 blog which usually reaches a double figure of hits everyday and scores 36% of all visits .
 Eva's wedding comes next and then, somewhat surprisingly, the one on my Grandad.
 The blogs of hill walks usually achieve more than 30 hits.
 Politics are less popular although the ones on News International, Waltzer Economy and Strange Days have been well read.
 Travel logs and everyday outings, GR20 excepted, are the least visited but many of these were early blogs and were not openly available when first published.